Axlfc/get-winget/README.md

 <code>`Set-ExecutionPolicy Default`</code>

+- Remove `get-winget` folder and .ps1 script and `winget-installer.msixbundle` file.

+<br></br>

-- Now you should be able to install applications via command using `winget`:
+- Now you should be able to install applications via command using `winget`, Windows' package manager.

 Examples: